 Rome is full of so many fabulous treasures.
-Home to the world-famous Roman Colosseum, the Pantheon, and the Vatican, you will find fascinating sites around every corner in this iconic city.
+Home to the world-famous Roman Colosseum, the Pantheon, and the Vatican, you will find fascinating sites around every corner of this iconic city

-Food tours in Rome allow you to eat like a local in Rome, tasting some incredible Italian food, making your experience so much better!
+Rome food tours allow you to eat like a local in Rome, tasting some incredible Italian food, making your experience so much better!

 *This post contains affiliate links.
-By purchasing through these links, we get a small commission at no additional cost to you.
-That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
+By purchasing through these links, we get a small commission at no additional cost.
+That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 Let’s Connect on Social Media!